When Life Feels Terribly Ordinary

 May 27, 2014

 Cara Joyner is a freelance writer and stay-at-home-mom living on the East Coast with her husband and two sons.
-After years of working in student ministry, she has come home to raise her boys and pursue her Master's in Clinical Mental Health Counseling.
+After years of working in student ministry, she has come home to raise her boys and to pursue new ministry opportunities.
 She loves hanging out with college students, watching Parenthood and eating chocolate like it's one of the food groups.
 Read more at carajoyner.com or find her onTwitter @cara_joyner.

 When we were kids, everything was new and the world beyond childhood brimmed with adventure.
 Then as we grew, we learned that there are some extraordinary moments spread across time, but that in between those peak experiences, there’s a lot of ordinary, everyday grind.